dataswift/open-source-developer-portal/app/home/hat_service_provider/security_requirement_best_practice.md

 ### Define what password strength policy is

-The HAT uses a *zxcvbn*-based password strength policy (published in USENIX Security'16 - https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler). *zxcvbn* is a password strength estimator inspired by password crackers.
+The HAT uses a *zxcvbn*-based password strength policy (published in [USENIX Security'16](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler)). *zxcvbn* is a password strength estimator inspired by password crackers.
 Through pattern matching and conservative estimation, it recognises and weighs 30,000 common passwords, common names and surnames according to US census data, popular English words from Wikipedia and US television and movies, and other common patterns such as dates, repeats (aaa), sequences (abcd), keyboard patterns (qwertyuiop), and l33t speak.

 The policy builds on a computational password complexity score instead of rules like "passwords must contain three of {lower, upper, numbers, symbols}" for a more secure alternative.
 It allows many password styles to flourish so long as it detects sufficient complexity – passphrases are rated highly given enough uncommon words, keyboard patterns are ranked based on length and number of turns, and capitalisation adds more complexity when it's unpredictable.